Sara-Ho99/web-api-hackathon-group-3/readme.md

       - Scoreboard/textarea.
     - UI: Sass

-5. Game Logic
+5. Game Logic - **highlight 2 (by Joice and Sara)**

+    - Select Difficulty
+      - let user select difficulty
+      - Move to the next set of questions.
+      - display results.
+    - Questions Display
-    - Answer Validation
+    - Score Display
       - Compare user answers with correct answers.
-    - Score Display
       - show counts of correct answers after submitting

-    - Game Progression
-      - Move to the next question after a response.
-      - End quiz after a certain number of questions and display results.
-6. Possible Improvements
+6. Possible Improvements for Future (by Joice)

     - make users select category
-    - let user select difficulty
+    - let the users select the number of the questions
     - set a scoring logic based on the difficulty of question
+    - include images for each question (another API such as Unsplash required)
+    - more animation and music

-7. Presentation
+7. Challenges (by Sara)
+    - Modify API based on the difficulty that users select.
+    - Git: conflict resolutions when merging two branches.
+    - Clearing fetched questions and scorecard from previous play.